Technical Standards for Admission, Retention, and Graduation

 The goal of the UTHSC College of Medicine is the broad preparation of students for the practice of medicine.
 This goal is achieved in part by undergraduate medical education, postgraduate medical education and preparation for life-long learning.
-Modern medical education requires that the accumulation of scientific knowledge be accompanied by the simultaneous acquisition of skills and professional attitudes and behavior.
-Our faculty has the responsibility to graduate the best possible physicians; thus, admission to medical school is offered to those who present the highest qualifications for the study and practice of medicine.
+Modern medical education requires that the accumulation of scientific knowledge be accompanied by the simultaneous acquisition of skills and demonstration of professional behavior and interactions.
+Our faculty has the responsibility to graduate the best possible physicians; thus, progression in the M.D. program at UTHSC requires that students continue to meet or exceed the technical standards for the study and practice of medicine.

-Applicants to the UTHSC College of Medicine must possess the following general qualities: critical thinking, sound judgment, emotional stability and maturity, empathy, physical and mental stamina and the ability to learn and function in a wide variety of educational settings.
-In all phases of medical education, students of medicine must use their intellectual ability and must maintain emotional stability, particularly when under stress.
-Graduates of this College of Medicine must have the knowledge and skills to function in a broad variety of clinical situations and to render a wide spectrum of patient care.
+Students in the UTHSC College of Medicine must possess the following general qualities: critical thinking, sound judgment, emotional stability empathy, physical and mental stamina, and the ability to learn and perform tasks in a wide variety of educational and clinical settings.
+In all phases of medical education, students must use their intellectual ability and must maintain emotional stability, particularly when under stress.
+Graduates of the College of Medicine must have the knowledge and skills to function in a broad variety of clinical situations and to render a wide spectrum of patient care.

-The Committee on Admissions maintains that prospective students must meet certain minimum technical standards.
-These standards must be maintained throughout a student's enrollment and graduation.
-Candidates for the M.D. degree must have the following essential functions: motor skills; sensory and observational skills; communication skills; conceptual, integrative and quantitative skills; and behavioral and social skills and professionalism.
+The College of Medicine requires that students continue to meet certain minimum technical standards.
+These standards must be met for matriculation and maintained throughout a student’s enrollment and graduation.
+Candidates for the M.D. degree must have the following essential functions: motor skills; sensory and observational skills; communication skills; conceptual, integrative and quantitative skills; and behavioral and social skills.

 Motor Skills

-Candidates should have sufficient motor function to elicit information from patients by palpation, auscultation, percussion and other diagnostic maneuvers.
-Candidates should be able to execute motor functions necessary to provide general care and emergency treatment to patients.
+M.D. candidates should have sufficient motor function to elicit information about patients by inspection, palpation, auscultation, percussion and other diagnostic maneuvers.
+Candidates should be able to execute motor functions across a variety of clinical settings necessary to provide comprehensive medical care to patient.

 Sensory and Observational Skills

-Candidates must be able to observe demonstrations and participate in experiments as required in the curriculum.
-They must be able to observe a patient accurately at a distance, as well as, close at hand and be able to obtain a medical history directly from the patient, while observing the patient's medical condition.
+M.D. candidates must be able to observe demonstrations and participate in learning activities as required in the curriculum.
+They must be able to observe a patient accurately at a distance, as well as, close at hand and be able to obtain a medical history directly from the patient, while observing the patient’s medical condition.
 This observation necessitates the functional use of the sense of vision, hearing and other sensory modalities.

 Communication Skills